Peter Line (snowboarder): Apparel design

 Line credits “the school of snowboarding” and a responsibility and commitment to quality as inspirations for his first apparel design efforts with Foursquare Outerwear in 1996.
 “I’ve lived this entire industry and I know when something needs to be designed a certain way to work on the hill.
 That’s innate to me,” Line told Snowboarder Magazine.
-“Anything with my name on it, I want to be completely perfect.
-I don't want somebody just designing it so-so and putting it in the market” Line contributed apparel design and creative direction to Foursquare Outerwear until 2013.
+Line contributed design and direction to Foursquare Outerwear until 2013.

 In 2012, Line designed an exclusive collection of soft goods for Forum named “The Peter Line.”

 Line designed the Filson 3-Layer Field Jacket which was recognized as the Best Upland Hunting Jacket of 2021.
 BlessThisStuff called the jacket, “quite possibly the most capable field jacket on the market.
 There is nothing more waterproof, snow proof or wind proof out there” GearMoose named it one of The Top 20 Field Jackets.

 Between 2013 and 2020 Line served as the lead men's outerwear designer for Dakine where he was responsible for developing an annual line of jackets, pants base layer and mid layer.
 Field Mag reviewed Dakine's outerwear calling it, “surprisingly impressive, which we’ll chock up to Line’s involvement” During seven seasons of outerwear design at Dakine, Line was often credited with boosting the brands relevance and product quality within the men's outerwear market.
 His designs received several recognitions and awards including Best Ski Jacket by Snow Magazine, the Powder Magazine Skiers Choice Award, Editor's Choice by Freeskier and Best Bib Pants from Whitelines.